manwar/theweeklychallenge/content/blog/docker-volume.md

 <br>

-For this demo, I am going to use the `ngnix` image.
+For this demo, I am going to use the `nginx` image.

 <br>